 A Benefit Administrator will decide to replace or repair your item.
 If they go the repair route, they will refer you to an authorized repair facility.
 They will pay the repair facility directly, or you can pay the facility for the repair and file a claim for reimbursement.

 If all goes as planned, you’ll be reimbursed within five business days of receipt of all required documents.
 You’ll be reimbursed for no more than the original purchase price of the item.
 The reimbursement is less any shipping and handling fees for replaced or repaired items.

-Discover’s extended warranty benefit was discontinued on February 28, 2018, along with several other secondary benefits.
+No, Discover doesn’t offer an extended warranty anymore; the benefit was discontinued on February 28, 2018, along with several other secondary benefits.
 Discover cards no longer have extended warranties, purchase protection, travel accident insurance, return protection or rental car insurance.
 Discover is the only major credit card company to lack all of those perks.
 And it’s currently the only one without an extended warranty plan.… read full answer

 The best remaining Discover card benefits are no annual fees and no foreign transaction fees on any of their cards.
 Discover also allows you to freeze your account on demand, which prevents new charges from being placed on the card if it’s been lost or stolen.
 Discover also has a “Cashback Match” feature where they will match all of the rewards you earn in your first year.